Exiv2 does not run on Windows Vista

 This change will have no affect on the run-time performance/functionality of exiv2 executables and libraries (other than to throttle the output from exiv2 -v -V).

-#2 Updated by Daniel Kaneider about 4 years ago
+#2 Updated by Daniel Kaneider over 4 years ago

 Well, the runtime error is caused by compiling with specific flags.
 If you look at the psapi.h header file you can see that Microsoft allows to downlevel the psapi version.
 It should suffice by adding